gcbeltramini/etl-postgresql/README.md

 To debug: `psql --dbname sparkifydb --username student`

-If you receive the error `DETAIL:  There is 1 other session using the database.`, close all other connections, except the current one:
+If you receive the error `DETAIL:  There is 1 other session using the database.`, close all other connections, except the current one.
+Probably it is a jupyter notebook running, so restart it, or run this query:

 ```sql
 SELECT pid, pg_terminate_backend(pid)